accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/rgaa/glossaire/controle-de-la-consultation-d-un-media-temporel.md

 Possibility for the user to control the viewing of time-based media by means of the keyboard and any pointing device, at least.
 The following points must be respected:

-- List of mandatory functionalities for controlling consultation :
+- List of mandatory functionalities for controlling consultation
-  - The multimedia object must always have at least the following functions: play, pause or stop ;
+  - The multimedia object must always have at least the following functions: play, pause or stop;
   - If the multimedia object has sound, it must have a sound on/off function;
   - If the multimedia object has subtitles that are not embedded, it must have a function for controlling the appearance / disappearance of the subtitles;
   - If the multimedia object has audio description, it must have a function for controlling the appearance / disappearance of the audio description.